 Colour art should be in RGB mode.
 RGB stands for Red, Green and Blue - there are the colours that are displayed by computer monitors.

 While color is a significant and effective vehicle for delivering information in figures, not all people perceive color information in the same way.
 To ensure that readers with most color-vision types will be able to comprehend your data, the Editor-in-Chief strongly recommends the following guidelines for preparation of color figures:

 • Avoid using red characters on a dark background.

 • In panels showing fluorescent double-staining micrographs and DNA chips, do not use the combination of red and green; use magenta and green instead.

 • In micrographs with three or more channels, include either a grayscale image of each channel or a combination of magenta and green for the two most important channels.

 • In color graphs and line drawings, use both color and shape (solid and dotted lines, different symbols, various hatchings etc.) so that communication does not rely on color information alone.

 Additional information can be found here.

-Color photographs will be published at no charge to the author.
+The journal has become online only from 1 January 2015, color photographs will be published at no charge to the author.

 Suggestions for cover photographs are welcomed.
 Usually one or two photographs are included on the cover.
 Photographs must appear in a submitted manuscript.